 We didn’t understand at the time just how important that last consideration truly was.

-There’s no such thing as an all-knowing compliance professional.
+There’s no such thing as an all-knowing audit professional.
 There are too many rules and regulations in the credit union industry for a single person to know them all.
 It takes a team of experts to carry out an audit or examination in any given area.

 Remember way, way back in the old days at school?
 And how sometimes, for whatever reason, you’d get distracted for a couple seconds.
 And that’s when it always happened.
 The teacher called on you.